serebrov/.emacs/README.md

     inferior-lisp-program))
  ```

-It does not care what agrument we pass as long as we pass something.
+It does not care what argument we pass as long as we pass something.

-In the case we want to distingish arguments, we can do it like this:
+In the case we want to distinguish arguments, we can do it like this:

 ```emacs-lisp
 (defun my-command (arg)